 What does it take to become a Marketer of the Year?

-For 46 years, BCAMA has been recognizing BC-based companies for their outstanding marketing strategy efforts.
+For 47 years, BCAMA has been recognizing BC-based companies for their outstanding marketing strategy efforts.
 This year’s winner joins a number of companies who have achieved marketing excellence.
-Recent winners include: A&W Food Services of Canada, Tourism Victoria, Vancity, Capilano Suspension Bridge Park, Pacific National Exhibition, Rocky Mountaineer, and many more.
+Recent winners include: BCAA, A&W Food Services of Canada, Tourism Victoria, Vancity, Capilano Suspension Bridge Park, Pacific National Exhibition and many more.

 Each year, the BCAMA hand-picks an esteemed panel of judges that represent top marketing talent across marketing disciplines and industries.
 The panel typically consists of five or more judges, with one position held for a senior marketing representative from the previous year’s Marketer of the Year winner.